timothypratley/power-turtle/resources/public/conj2017-slides.md

 # Philosophical design

+* Logo's benefits not a happy coincidence, but by design
+* Logo created by Seymour Papert
+  - researcher in education and computer science
 * main goals: interactivity & exploration - first & foremost
   - Seymour Papert
     * Knowledge = systems we create, to absorb new info